375 - WJ MF Wrong Jail Eric Stanton Monty Farrel

-Despite far too many modifiers, the vivid prose assembles scary scenes with powerfully attractive women and humbled men.
+Despite too many modifiers, the vivid prose assembles scary scenes with powerfully attractive women and humbled men.
 Agony, lovely bodies and fetish apparel are described in detail again and again.
 Some will enjoy these descriptions.

 The text has been completely re-set for the ebook version.
 Editing changes a small amount of spelling, punctuation and words.
 No effort was made to make the prose concise.

 With a painted cover by Eric Stanton, this 1968 classic tells a fast-moving story with attention to the sexual desires and misfortunes of a young man with attitudes that were typical of his time.
 The strong women in the cast of characters serve as female supremacists, an obvious exaggeration of “women's liberation” proponents, who generated a huge proportion of media rhetoric in that decade.

 Although the vocabulary continues anatomical and sexual euphemism of the 1950s, the scenes and circumstances show a deliberate drive toward satisfying fascination with sadism/masochism themes.
 Although court decisions finally permitted this kind of exposition in prose works, Wrong Jail stands as an audacious journey over subtle terrain that delivers a kinky payload for its audience.